 A quintessential Pattaya experience is enjoying a meal and a drink at one of the floating cafes and restaurants a short distance from the shoreline.

 Hop on a boat from the dock and head out to relax, order a cocktail and dig into some fresh seafood.
 Tappia Floating Cafe, Squid Cafe and the Sun Cafe are your best options, each offering a bit of a different vibe.

 Top 5 favourite accommodation options for Pattaya Beach:

 - Budget: Ibis Pattaya

 Walking Street – Best place to stay in Pattaya for single people

-Walking Street largely attracts an international crowd, but locals visit, as well.
-The entire street is closed to road traffic in the evenings, which means it’s full of people and the shops are so densely packed that you could spend all night bar-hopping.
-Walking street is similar to Bangla Road in Patong Phuket.
+Walking Street largely attracts an international crowd, but plenty of locals enjoy the nightlife here too.
+The entire street is closed to road traffic in the evenings, which means it’s full of people and you can spend all night bar-hopping.

 Best place to stay in Pattaya near walking street